(Gn Hon 2111H, 2112H, 2113H, 2114H)

 The Humanities Series at the University of Missouri is the College’s longest-running course, engaging students for the past 60 years.
 The four courses in the series are taught by MU faculty members (many of them recipients of the university’s highest teaching awards!) from art history and archaeology, classics, English, history, music, philosophy, religious studies, German and Russian studies, and Romance languages.
 Weekly guest lectures are followed by small-group sessions in which students share ideas with their professors and other honors students.
-Each Humanities Sequence course counts towards fulfilling the Humanities General Education requirements for all Schools and Colleges at the University of Missouri.
+Each Humanities Series course counts towards fulfilling the Humanities General Education requirements for all Schools and Colleges at the University of Missouri.

 Gn Hon 2111H: The Ancient World

 Offered every other fall semester, this course offers an interdisciplinary exploration of cultures in the Ancient World that formed the foundations of Western culture.
 The reading list includes great works of ancient literature and philosophy such as the Homeric epics, tragedies by Sophocles and Euripides, philosophical works of Plato and Aristotle, the Book of Job, Virgil's Aeneid, Stoic and Epicurean texts, Horace’s poetry, Paul’s Epistle to the Corinthians, and Apuleius's Golden Ass.
 In addition, students will study the classical art and architecture of Greece and Rome.
 The theme of Fall 2013’s course is “Epic Destinies, Individual Journeys.”

 Gn Hon 2112H: The Middle Ages and the Renaissance